 This recipe is super simple, but it does require some time to chill at different stages.
 So read through the instructions ahead of time, and plan accordingly.

 It takes 3-4 hours for the pudding to set up before adding in the whipped cream and then the whole thing needs to chill for at least 4 hours once assembled.
 You really do want to let the whole banana pudding chill so the Nilla wafers have time to get nice and cakey.
-If you’re thinking, but the crunch sounds good . . . trust me on this.
+If you’re thinking, but the crunch sounds good…trust me on this.
 It’s amazing just the way they do it.

-Pick slightly green bananas
+Pick slightly green bananas.

 If your bananas are already brown on the outside, then they are clearly going to be mushier and brown quicker!
 So pick bananas that have some green on their stems.

-Limit their exposure to the air
+Limit their exposure to the air.

 Like we said above, bananas start oxidizing as soon as they are exposed to the air.
 So don’t slice your bananas and then leave them out for hours waiting to be assembled.
 Slice them right before you are about to use them.

-Brush them with juice
+Brush them in juice.

 If you brush your bananas with a little lemon juice, apple juice, or even pineapple juice, this will help keep the bananas looking fresher!
 That little layer of juice helps protect the bananas from the air and slows the browning process.